kongware/ftor/README.md

 sum(1, 2, 3); // 6
 sum(1, "2"); // type error
 ```
 Usually the rest parameter constructs an homogeneous array.
-As mentioned in the curried function section you can also let it construct a tuple, if you want to mimic multi-argument functions.
+As mentioned in the curried function section you can also let it construct a tuple if you want to mimic multi-argument functions.

 ### Nullary Functions / Thunks